Dr. Felipe Santiago-Tirado

 Pete is from Okemos, MI and attended Hope College in Holland, MI where he earned his B.S. in Biology.
 He was first introduced to research in his undergraduate career where he assisted a psycho-acoustic lab with work examining the intersection of language, race, gender, and age.
 After graduation, Pete spent a few years working at a brain performance center focused on improving mental health through therapy and behavioral modifications.
 In 2018, Pete decided to attend graduate school at the University of Notre Dame.
 After completing rotations in development and evolution labs, Pete chose to join the Santiago-Tirado lab.
 His research focuses on gaining a better understanding of the interaction between C. neoformans and host immune cells.
 To do this, he focuses primarily on vesicular trafficking pathways including Rab GTPases and phosphoinositides.

 Liz is a coffee loving Bostonian who attended the University of Connecticut earning her B.S. in Marine Sciences.
 During her junior year, she joined the phytoplankton ecology lab of Dr. Senjie Lin where she worked with Alexandrium fundyense (causes Red Tide) and the effect of climate change on its survival.
 After graduating in 2016, she worked for Roche Diagnostics as a Lab Manager and Junior Scientist in Early Research and Development on the cobas Liat team.
 She assisted in shelf-life and guard-banding studies of commercially available assays for Influenza, Streptococcus and RSV on the Liat platform.
 She then wanted to try her hand at graduate school joining the Notre Dame Biology PhD program in 2018.
-Since then, she has become a member of the Santiago-Tirado lab where she is characterizing an unknown protein that may have links to virulence and impact cell-to-cell communication in C. neoformans.
+Since then, she has become a member of the Santiago-Tirado lab where she is characterizing a palmitoylated protein with unknown function that may link virulence to cell-to-cell communication in C. neoformans.
 When not at the lab, you can often find Liz walking her rescue pup Skipper around campus.

 Chris is from Katy, TX and attended the University of the Incarnate Word (UIW) in San Antonio where he earned his B.S. in Biology.
 During his undergraduate career Chris had several research experiences including mycology research in the lab of Christopher Pierce at UIW, inorganic chemistry research with the Welch summer research program at UIW, and a microbiology summer undergraduate research experience (MicroSURP) at the University of Texas Health Science Center in Houston.
 Additionally, Chris was selected to present his research at Texas undergraduate research day at the state capital in Austin.
 Following graduation, Chris decided to attend graduate school at the University of Notre Dame where he was awarded the Arthur J. Schmitt Leadership Fellowship.
 At Notre Dame, Chris works in the Santiago-Tirado lab where his project investigates virulence factors and their interactions with host macrophages.
-Specifically, he is focusing on an uncharacterized gene that seems to regulate phagocytosis (called PDR1) and also has implications in antifungal resistance.
+Specifically, he is focusing on an uncharacterized gene that affects phagocytosis (which we are calling PDR6) but also has implications in antifungal resistance and virulence.

-Rachel, Mitchell, and Liara are involved in various projects in the lab that range from working on their own independent projects, to helping on graduate students projects, to preparing media and keeping the lab stock and functional.
+Meghan, Christopher, Julia, and Gavin are involved in various projects in the lab that range from working on their own independent projects, to helping on graduate students projects, to preparing media and keeping the lab stock and functional.

 Year(s) in the lab